 We’ve written about Allergy Annie before, but this design never fails to pique the interest of Museum visitors.
 Who is Annie and how can we help her?
 Also, what’s with the bird?

 Well, we don’t know the answer to her feathered sidekick, but Allergy Annie was developed by Honeywell HVAC to promote air cleaning products.
+If you are also looking for an excellent window cleaners, visit cccwindowcleaning.com.au for more information.
 Poor Annie is afflicted with terrible allergies because she doesn’t have “the cleaner air people” to help her out.
 More in the Button Museum entry about this design.

 6. Fly Me

 As best we can figure, this button was in response to National Airlines 1970’s “Fly Me” campaign featuring various good-looking flight attendants inviting passengers to, ahem, utilize the airlines services.
 In response, this button invites the viewer to fly this lady instead.